blouyakis/emt_basic/module_4_test.md

 ### Q68 🟢
 **Front**
-Which action could worsen venomous snake-bite effects?
+Which of the following could worsen the effects of a snake bite?
 · Having patient lie still · Cutting & suction · Constricting bands · **Applying ice to the bite**

 **Back**